 Lilliana Muñoz, D.V.M.

-Dr. Lillian Muñoz is from Juana Diaz, Puerto Rico.
+Dr. Lilliana Muñoz is from Juana Diaz, Puerto Rico.
 During high school, Dr. Muñoz decided that veterinary medicine was the career she would pursue and began shadowing her pet’s veterinarian.
 She attended the University of Puerto Rico in Ponce, majoring in Bio-Medical Sciences.
-She graduated from Purdue University in West Lafayette, Indiana for her doctorate in veterinary medicine.
+She graduated from Purdue University in West Lafayette, Indiana with her Doctorate in Veterinary Medicine.

-Dr. Muñoz is a proud parent of a cat named Gamora.
+Dr. Muñoz is the proud parent of two cats named Nebula and Gamora.
 When she is not working, she tries to spend as much time with her friends as possible.
-She enjoys hiking, going to movies, dinner and drinks with friends, and travel.
+Dr. Muñoz enjoys hiking, going to movies, having dinner and drinks with friends, and traveling.